GregUtas/robust-services-core/README.md

 [`main`](/rsc/main.cpp).
 Each of these directories is built as a separate static library, with `main` residing in its own directory.

-RSC is currently developed using Visual Studio 2017.
+RSC is currently developed using Visual Studio.
 If that is also your development environment, the _.vcxproj_ (project) files in this repository should already provide most of the build instructions that you need.
 The Windows build options used for RSC are described